 What is The Price of Establishing a Company in Turkey?

 The cost of establishing a company in Turkey is low.
 As the company owner, you must include the costs of company registration, notary fees, and the commission of the Turkish law firm managing the process (if you appoint one) in your budget.

 Find company formation agents in most urban centers by reading local newspapers, as an increasing number advertise their services.
 As a matter of fact, many expatriates choose to go this way since locating a competent agent saves time and effort.
 If you’re considering hiring one, research beforehand and see what other expatriate businesses they’ve helped start.
 Some of these businesses are considerably superior to others, as with everything.
 MGC Legal can provide professional company formation services for you in Turkey.
 Contact us to get more detailed information.

 How Long Does it Take to Establish a Company in Turkey?

-Establishing a company takes roughly three weeks.
-In the event of a branch office, the process takes longer.
-Contact our team of attorneys in Turkey if you want additional advice on the processes followed by Turkish authorities while establishing a company in Turkey.
-We can assist you with our customised business registration services.
+Establishing a company takes roughly 5 (five) to 15 (fifteen) days.
+The process takes longer in the event of a branch or liaison office of the foreign company.
+Accordingly, contact our team of attorneys in Turkey if you want additional advice on the processes followed by Turkish authorities while establishing a company in Turkey.
+We can assist you with our customized business registration services.